 “Why didn’t you tell me?” the queen pleaded.
 “I thought you were my friend.
 Friends tell each other things like this!”
 She put her face in her hands.
 “Why Melora, why keep something like this secret?
 And not only that but a secret from a longtime friend.”

 Melora stood up and put hand on her queen’s shoulder from across the desk.
 “Because,” the queen looked up with tears in her eyes.
-“I didn’t want to worry you,” she looked as a tear dropped down her own face.
+“I didn’t want to worry you,” she looked up as a tear dropped down her own face.
 “I didn’t want to see you like this; I didn’t want you crying over a friend like you are now.
 That and it’s still in the very early stages.”
 The queen reached up and wiped her eyes.
 “I’ve got a good ten or so years until the drugs stop working and by then I’m sure that we’ll have new drugs that will once again keep the worst of the symptoms at bay.
 I’ll be fine, I always knew that this was going to happen to me, and I’ve made peace with it.”
 She looked to her queen while trying to reassure her.